visor2020/ssd.pytorch/README.md

 ##### Evaluation report for the current version

 VOC07 metric?
 Yes

-Because My GPU is GTX1060, it only has 6G memeory.
-So I change the batch_size to 24.

---batch_size 24

 AP for aeroplane = 0.7996<br />
 AP for bicycle = 0.8466<br />